 Prozac also is sold as Sarafem to treat a condition known as premenstrual dysphoric disorder.
 Women taking Prozac should not take Sarafem because they are the same drug.

 The most frequently reported adverse effects of SSRI antidepressants are nausea, anxiety, headache, sexual dysfunction and insomnia.
 These adverse effects, except for sexual dysfunction, tend to be worst at the start of treatment and improve over a few weeks.
 Akathisia — a condition characterized by symptoms of restlessness, constant pacing and purposeless movements of the feet and legs — also may occur.
 Dry mouth, sweating, diarrhea, tremor, loss of appetite and dizziness are also common adverse effects.

-A potential danger when taking SSRIs or selective serotonin/norepinephrine reuptake inhibitors (SNRIs) in combination with migraine headache drugs called triptans is serotonin syndrome.
+A potential danger when taking SSRIs or selective serotonin/norepinephrine reuptake inhibitors (SNRIs) (for example, venlafaxine [EFFEXOR XR]) in combination with migraine headache drugs called triptans is serotonin syndrome.
 Serotonin syndrome is a potentially life-threatening adverse drug reaction that happens when there is an excess of serotonin, a naturally occurring nerve transmitter in the brain.
 Excess serotonin is usually the result of taking two or more drugs that have an effect on serotonin — such as SSRIs.
 (Read more in the April 2008 Worst Pills, Best Pills News.)

 The symptoms of serotonin syndrome include the following: